codeforkjeff/S275_ETL/models/docs.md

 the counts won't add up for a given combo because 'exited' isn't represented.

 PK = CohortYear, EndYear, CertificateNumber

 {% enddocs %}

+{% docs S275 %}

+This is all years of the S275 data, cleaned and with fields given more verbose names for clarity.

+{% enddocs %}